 What’s considered a good LNAT score changes depending on the average score for the year.
 Considering that there are no official score cut off points, LNAT exam results are assessed by universities holistically.

 You should aim for a result of 27 or above to ensure you have the best possible chance of getting a place at your preferred university.
 But be aware that there are no score guarantees.

 Since the scores expected vary between universities, a good LNAT score for Oxford University for example, is generally different from a good LNAT score for Nottingham.
 See below for more information on scores for specific universities.

 The below statistics will give you an idea of what you should be aiming for for each university that requires you to take the LNAT exam.
 Please only use these as reference points, as they may vary for your admissions cycle.

 |LNAT Score for King's College||2016/2017||25.17 (lowest LNAT score for an offer holder was 17)||Freedom of Information request|

 |LNAT Score for Nottingham||2014/2015 and 2015/2016||Mid 20s||Freedom of Information request|

 The above data was taken from the university websites and freedom of information requests.
 There is no official data for SOAS and Bristol, Durham at present.

-LNAT results are released in two batches throughout the year.
+LNAT scores are released in two batches throughout the year.
 Those who took the LNAT before 20 January 2019 received their results in mid February 2019.
-If you take the test after this date, you will receive your LNAT scores in early August 2019.
+If you take the test after this date, you receive your LNAT scores in early August 2019.